bekk/bekk-christmas/post/javascript/debounce-and-throttle.md

 Throttle and debounce are two very similar ways to handle function calls to optimise performance.
 Throttle is normally used when you have a function that is called continuously while the user is interacting with your page, e.g. while scrolling.
 Debounce is used to call a function when the user has stopped interacting, e.g. when they have stopped typing in an input field.

 Let's say a function is fired many times.
 By using throttle, the function will be called at a set interval, every `n` milliseconds.
-By using debounce, the function will be called once the function is stopped firing.
+By using debounce, the function will be called `n` milliseconds after the _last_ fired function.

 ## Search-as-you-type